MM-DADM: Multimodal Drug-Aware Diffusion Model for Virtual Clinical Trials: Experiments

-To validate the importance of EPK and the effectiveness of DCA, we compare the FRD scores of ECGs generated using DCA with those generated using two baseline attention mechanisms and two widely-used attention mechanisms in time series analysis, including no attention (NA), fixed-weight attention (FWA), prob-sparse attention (PSA)~\citep{zhou2021informer}, and exogenous-to-endogenous cross-attention (EECA)~\citep{wang2024timexer}.
-NA means without fusing EPK, and the $\alpha$ of FWA is fixed at $0.5$.
-For a fair comparison, the generative model with DCA does not have a CICN module.
-The experimental results are presented in Figure~\ref{e1} (a), from which we have several observations: (1) Generated ECGs integrated with EPK exhibit lower FRD scores compared to those without EPK fusion, proving the effectiveness of incorporating EPK.
+To validate the effectiveness of DCA, we compare the FRD of ECGs generated using DCA with those generated using other $4$ baselines: no attention (NA), fixed-weight attention (FWA), prob-sparse attention (PSA)~\citep{zhou2021informer}, and exogenous-to-endogenous cross-attention (EECA)~\citep{wang2024timexer}.
+NA means without fusing EPK, and the $\delta$ of FWA is fixed at $0.5$.
+For a fair comparison, the generative model with DCA does not have a CDC-Net.
+The results are presented in Table~\ref{afm}, from which we observe that (1) Generated ECGs integrated with EPK exhibit lower FRD scores compared to those without EPK fusion, proving the effectiveness of incorporating EPK.
 (2) DCA outperforms other static fusion mechanisms, demonstrating that dynamically adjusting EPK's constraints is effective and particularly well-suited for our task.

-Moreover, we analyze the trend of the dynamic parameter $\alpha$ as it varies with the time-step $t$ to validate the effectiveness of DCA, as shown in Figure~\ref{e1} (b).
-In the initial stage of the denoising period, the value of $\alpha$ is relatively high, indicating that EPK plays a crucial role in generating the basic ECG waveform.
-In the later stage, $\alpha$ gradually decreases, suggesting that the constraints imposed by EPK diminish, allowing the generated ECGs to exhibit more diverse details.